2019 Preservation Sacramento Historic Home Tour

 - Sunday, September 15 - 10AM to 4PM - Ticket booth opens at 9:30 AM!

 To begin the self-guided tour, stop by the Preservation Sacramento ticket booth to receive a program and the wristband that is needed for entry into buildings on the tour.
 Tickets are $30 in advance or $35 the day of the event.
-During the month of June, Preservation Sacramento members will be able to purchase advance tickets for $25 from this Preservation Sacramento website.
+During the months of June and July, Preservation Sacramento members will be able to purchase advance tickets for $25 from this Preservation Sacramento website.
 There also will be a street fair staffed by representatives of nonprofit groups.

 Join our email list to receive notifications about this year's tour and other events.